seam/cron/readme.md

         return receipt;
     }

-The asynchronous method 'generateReceiptForUser(...)' returns an instance of `Receipt`.
+Note that the asynchronous method 'generateReceiptForUser(...)' returns an instance of `Receipt`.
 Once the method returns, the result will be fired as a CDI event.
 That way you can perform further processing on the result by observing events according to the method return type, like so:

     public void notifyUserOfNewReceipt(@Observes Receipt receipt, @LoggedIn User user) {